marcopennekamp/lore/specification/multi-functions.md

 So let's assume that we have two kinds of targets: `GpsCoordinates` and `Directions`.
 Our smart car can deal with both (either taking GPS coordinates or directions through verbal input).
 Instead of pattern-matching the `target` argument (as one might approach it in a language like Scala, since we cannot go beyond single dispatch), we can simply specialize the `move` function:

 ```
-act move(car: SmartCar, target: Target) do
+proc move(car: SmartCar, target: Target) do
-  // ... fallback behavior
+  -- ... fallback behavior
-end

-act move(car: SmartCar, target: GpsCoordinates) do
+proc move(car: SmartCar, target: GpsCoordinates) do
-  // ... use GPS and self-driving capability to move to the coordinates.
+  -- ... use GPS and self-driving capability to move to the coordinates.
-end

-act move(car: SmartCar, target: Directions) do
+proc move(car: SmartCar, target: Directions) do
-  // ... understand and execute the driver's verbal directions.
+  -- ... understand and execute the driver's verbal directions.
-end
 ```

 When `Vehicle` was declared, it might have never been anticipated that we'd need to dispatch on the `Target` argument, too.
 In Lore, we can do so at any time.
 Perhaps the `Directions` type was even introduced later (as a new feature for the self-driving software) and software engineers were lucky enough to be using a language with multiple dispatch: Lore allows you to build on top of existing concerns in a natural manner, and you end up being not *as* constrained by the expression problem.